furs1da/furs1da/README.md

 ### Introduction: <br/>

 Hello 👋!
 My name is Dima 👨‍💻.
 I am an upcoming New Grad (Advanced Diploma) 🎓 in Computer Programming and Analysis at Conestoga College 🏫.
 I am an open-minded person with a huge desire to work 📈 and study 📚.
-Right now, I am actively learning MERN :electron: stack and some advanced algorithms  🧮.

 <hr/>